 - Address criticism without getting too emotional or personal.

 - Avoid insulting the commenter.

-	- Try to keep a positive tone in your comments, even if you disagree with the person.
-Try phrases like, "That's a good point but," instead of "You're f*ckin' stupid because..."
-Show some class!
+- Maintain a positive tone in your comments.
+Even if you disagree.
+Try phrases like, "That's a good point but," or "Interesting observation.
+However,..."

-	- Don't be arrogant.
+Don't be arrogant.
 Especially if you're new, you should appreciate feedback from readers that you can use to improve for future articles.
-I like to comment on newbs' articles with tips about how they can improve for future articles.
-These comments aren't mean or "hating", they're me as a writer trying to help new writers out.
-Mature writers appreciate criticism, and the best writers got that way by taking other people's thoughtful criticism into consideration.
+I like to comment on newbs' articles with tips about how they can improve them.
+These comments aren't mean or "hating", they're me, as a writer, trying to help out new writers.
+Mature writers appreciate criticism, and the best writers got where they are by taking other people's thoughtful criticism into consideration.
 You don't know everything and you're not perfect.
 To err is human.